Living in Phuket

 Visa Runs

 It is amazing how many people have lived in Phuket for years simply by doing monthly visa runs.
 We give a brief description of Visa Runs in our practical information page.
 It is the option taken by people who do not qualify for any long stay visa.
 However, visa runs quickly become a tedious chore and the 30 days will seem to pass very quickly.
 There are always rumours circulating that the authorities will crack down on the regular visa runners and will force them to exit the country for a reasonable period of time.
-As yet, these rumours are unfounded but who knows.

 Related Articles: